discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 - <Skill name="Rapid Fire"/>.
 - <Skill name="Cold Snap"/> to summon the frost spirit into the bubble.

-You can start walking to the 2nd add spawn and longbow autoattacking once the bubble attack has completed.
+You can start walking to the 2nd add spawn and longbow auto-attacking once the bubble attack has completed.

 **2nd Add**
 - Help CCing with <Skill id="45743"/>.